EricWardner/Lab5_Wardner/README.md

 Lab5_Wardner
 ============
-The purpose of this lab was to integrate all of the components of PRISM archetecture onan FPGA then create and run an assembly program on it.
+The purpose of this lab was to integrate all of the components of PRISM archetecture on an FPGA then create and run an assembly program on it.

 ####Functionality
 #####1st Program